Registration is now open for universities, colleges, specialist colleges and Students' Unions to enter teams in the BRIT Challenge.

-Universities and colleges have shared advice on some of the best ways to embrace the BRIT 2021 Challenge and bring their whole university or college together to fundraise, engaging their students, and staff, and raise positive awareness of mental health and suicide prevention.
+Universities and colleges have shared advice on some of the best ways to embrace the annual BRIT Challenge and bring their whole university or college together to fundraise, engaging their students, and staff, and raise positive awareness of mental health and suicide prevention.

 Two of our BRIT Challenges enabled us to tour the UK over a combined 18 month period and visit over 400